Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

-Recall the construction of the enveloping operator algebra of a unital Banach algebra (see \cite[2.4.6 and 2.4.7]{BleLeM04}).
-In a few words, let $\B$ be a unital Banach algebra and let $\F$ be a collection of (possibly degenerate) contractive representations $(H_\pi,\pi)$ of $\B$, where $H_\pi$ is a Hilbert space.
-For any integer $\nu \geq 1$ and any matrix $[F_{ij}] \in \M_\nu(\B)$, we define
+We will also need the construction of the enveloping operator algebra of a unital Banach algebra (see \cite[2.4.6 and 2.4.7]{BleLeM04}).
+In a few words, let $\B$ be a unital Banach algebra and let $\F$ be a collection of (possibly degenerate) contractive representations $(H_\pi,\pi)$ of $\B$, where $H_\pi$ is a Hilbert space with dimension less or equal to an ordinal $\beta$, such that $\beta^{\aleph_0} = \beta$.
+For any integer $\nu \geq 1$ and $[F_{ij}] \in \M_\nu(\B)$, let the seminorms